-(7) "Pupil membership count day" of a district or intermediate district means:

-(a) Except as provided in subdivision (b), the first Wednesday in October each school year or, for a district or building in which school is not in session on that Wednesday due to conditions not within the control of school authorities, with the approval of the superintendent, the immediately following day on which school is in session in the district or building.
-A district is considered to be in session for purposes of this subdivision when the district is providing pupil instruction pursuant to an extended COVID-19 learning plan approved under section 98a.

-(b) For a district or intermediate district maintaining school during the entire school year, the following days:

-(i) Fourth Wednesday in July.

-(ii) First Wednesday in October.

-(iii) Second Wednesday in February.

-(iv) Fourth Wednesday in April.

-(8) "Pupils in grades K to 12 actually enrolled and in regular daily attendance" means pupils in grades K to 12 in attendance and receiving instruction in all classes for which they are enrolled on the pupil membership count day or the supplemental count day, as applicable.
+- (7) "Pupil membership count day" of a district or intermediate district means: - (a) Except as provided in subdivision (b), the first Wednesday in October each school year or, for a district or building in which school is not in session on that Wednesday due to conditions not within the control of school authorities, with the approval of the superintendent, the immediately following day on which school is in session in the district or building. - (b) For a district or intermediate district maintaining school during the entire school year, the following days: - (i) Fourth Wednesday in July. - (ii) First Wednesday in October. - (iii) Second Wednesday in February. - (iv) Fourth Wednesday in April. - (8) "Pupils in grades K to 12 actually enrolled and in regular daily attendance" means pupils in grades K to 12 in attendance and receiving instruction in all classes for which they are enrolled on the pupil membership count day or the supplemental count day, as applicable.
 Except as otherwise provided in this subsection, a pupil who is absent from any of the classes in which the pupil is enrolled on the pupil membership count day or supplemental count day and who does not attend each of those classes during the 10 consecutive school days immediately following the pupil membership count day or supplemental count day, except for a pupil who has been excused by the district, is not counted as 1.0 full-time equated membership.
 A pupil who is excused from attendance on the pupil membership count day or supplemental count day and who fails to attend each of the classes in which the pupil is enrolled within 30 calendar days after the pupil membership count day or supplemental count day is not counted as 1.0 full-time equated membership.
 In addition, a pupil who was enrolled and in attendance in a district, intermediate district, or public school academy before the pupil membership count day or supplemental count day of a particular year but was expelled or suspended on the pupil membership count day or supplemental count day is only counted as 1.0 full-time equated membership if the pupil resumed attendance in the district, intermediate district, or public school academy within 45 days after the pupil membership count day or supplemental count day of that particular year.
 A pupil not counted as 1.0 full-time equated membership due to an absence from a class is counted as a prorated membership for the classes the pupil attended.
-For purposes of this subsection, "class" means a period of time in 1 day when pupils and an individual who is appropriately placed under a valid certificate, substitute permit, authorization, or approval issued by the department, are together and instruction is taking place.
+For purposes of this subsection, "class" means either of the following, as applicable: - (a) A period of time in 1 day when pupils and an individual who is appropriately placed under a valid certificate, substitute permit, authorization, or approval issued by the department, are together and instruction is taking place.
+This subdivision does not apply for the 2020-2021 and 2021-2022 school years. - (b) For the 2020-2021 and 2021-2022 school years only, a period of time in 1 day when pupils and a certificated teacher, a teacher engaged to teach under section 1233b of the revised school code, MCL 380.1233b, or an individual working under a valid substitute permit, authorization, or approval issued by the department are together and instruction is taking place. - (9) "Pupils engaged in pandemic learning for-spring 2021" means that term as defined in section 6a. - (10) "Rule" means a rule promulgated pursuant to the administrative procedures act of 1969, 1969 PA 306, MCL 24.201 to 24.328.